 Although it can be one of life’s biggest challenges, moving to a new home also presents the refreshing opportunity to start anew.
 Here are some tips from the Martha Stewart Homekeeping Handbook to help you get organized for the big move.
 There’s no better time to rid yourself of the clutter that accumulates in even the most well-organized household.

-Here's a timetable to help prepare for moving day, but you can also begin to plan, pare down, and pack even earlier.
+Here's a check list to help prepare for moving day, but you can also begin to plan, pare down, and pack even earlier.
 For example, if you know in December that you will be moving in June, pack holiday ornaments for moving, not for another year’s storage.
 If you will be moving from a cold climate to a warm one, give away, sell, or donate many of your woolens when spring arrives.
 If you are moving to a smaller house, you can begin to get rid of furniture long before you move.

-If you begin the planning (and packing) process as soon as you know you’re moving, you are less likely to make hasty decisions -- choosing a moving company without checking references, for ex- ample, or packing so haphazardly that things break.
+If you begin the planning (and packing) process as soon as you know you’re moving, you are less likely to make hasty decisions—choosing a moving company without checking references, for ex- ample, or packing so haphazardly that things break.
 Staying focused and organized will keep your move smooth and manageable.

 Two Months Before